lmoneta/tmva-tutorial/README.md

 ```
 git clone  https://github.com/lmoneta/tmva-tutorial.git
 ```
 * The tutorials will be in the directory *notebooks*.
-Older tutorials can be retrieved using the corresponding existing git branches
+Older tutorials could be retrieved using the corresponding git branches

-* The notebooks used in this tutorial use C++.
-A similar version using  Python interface of ROOT (PyROOT) and the Javascript based extension for notebook, `JSMVA` was done at the IML tutorial in 2017. they are available under the tutorial_IML2017 directory. (see also https://indico.cern.ch/event/595059 )
+* The notebooks used in this tutorial use either  C++ or Python.
+Python notebooks have the suffix *_py*  appended to their name.
+In some case a corresponding ROOT macro is available, which can  run directly from the ROOT prompt.
+The macro are just an example how one can create easly a ROOT macro or a Python script from a given C++ or Python based notebook.

 * More notebooks, some written also in Python, are available in the Machine Learning Gallery of SWAN, https://swan.web.cern.ch/content/machine-learning